Latest The Graph (GRT) News Update

 TLDR

-The Graph’s codebase expanded cross-chain support, AI integration, and real-time indexing in 2025.
+The Graph's codebase introduced cross-chain infrastructure, real-time indexing upgrades, and AI integration in mid-2025.

 Deep Dive